achyutk/Lead-Scores/README.md

 # Lead-Scores

-The data for this project is take from the following link: https://www.kaggle.com/ashydv/leads-dataset
+The data for this project is taken from the following link: https://www.kaggle.com/ashydv/leads-dataset